-At December 31, 2012, the projected benefit obligation (PBO) of the Fresenius Group of €986 million (2011: €753 million) included €294 million (2011: €260 million) funded by plan assets and €692 million (2011: €496 million) covered by pension provisions.
+At December 31, 2012, the defined benefit obligation (DBO) of the Fresenius Group of €986 million (2011: €753 million) included €294 million (2011: €260 million) funded by plan assets and €388 million (2011: €357 million) covered by pension provisions.
 The current portion of the pension liability in an amount of €13 million is recognized in the consolidated statement of financial position within short-term accrued expenses and other short-term liabilities.
-The non-current portion of €679 million is recorded as pension liability.
+The non-current portion of €375 million is recorded as pension liability.
+As of December 31, 2012, the fair value of plan assets did not exceed the benefit obligations in any pension plan.
+In the consolidated statement of financial position as of December 31, 2011, prepaid pension costs of €5 million related to the North American pension plan were recorded within other non-current assets.

-57% of the pension liabilities in an amount of €692 million relate to the "Versorgungsordnung der Fresenius-Unternehmen" established in 1988 (Pension plan 1988), which applies for most of the German entities of the Fresenius Group except Fresenius Helios.
+77% of the pension liabilities in an amount of €388 million relate to the "Versorgungsordnung der Fresenius-Unternehmen" established in 1988 (Pension plan 1988), which applies for most of the German entities of the Fresenius Group except Fresenius Helios.
 The rest of the pension liabilities relates to individual plans from Fresenius Helios entities in Germany and non-German Group entities.